LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 You can now do any of the following:

-- Turn on **push notifications** and **structured content**.
-In your Xcode project, under **Capabilities**, flip the toggle on for the following:
+- Configure **push notifications** and **structured content**.
-  - **Push**: Notifies the user when a new message from the remote user is received.
-  - **Maps**: Shows location in the map.

 Go to [Notifications](mobile-app-messaging-sdk-for-ios-notifications.html) to finish configuring notifications.

 - Configure **photo sharing**.
 Make sure to contact your account team to have photo sharing enabled.
-Go to [Photo Sharing](mobile-app-messaging-sdk-for-ios-advanced-features-photo-sharing.html) to configure photo sharing.
+For more details, see [Photo Sharing](mobile-app-messaging-sdk-for-ios-advanced-features-photo-sharing.html).

 - Configure the **monitoring parameters** to get the engagement for the user, which is needed to start a new conversation with a specific campaign.
-For details on configuring monitoring, refer to [Initialization with Monitoring Params](mobile-app-messaging-sdk-for-ios-configuration-initialization.html#initialize-the-messaging-sdk-with-monitoring-params).
+For more details on configuring monitoring, see [Initialization with Monitoring Params](mobile-app-messaging-sdk-for-ios-configuration-initialization.html#initialize-the-messaging-sdk-with-monitoring-params).